Loading...

-What is Advocacy?
+What is advocacy?

-Advocacy is defined as any action that speaks in favor of, recommends, argues for a cause, supports or defends, or pleads on behalf of others.
-Simply put, it is telling your story to a decision-maker, through various means, in order to compel that person to do something.
-Therese Borchard defines a mental health advocate as anyone who is a voice for those suffering from depression, anxiety, or any other mental disorder—who hopes to disseminate a message of hope and support.
+Advocacy, simply put, is defined as telling a story to a decision-maker, through various means, in order to compel that person to do something.
+A mental health advocate, according to Therese Bouchard, is anyone who is a voice for those suffering from depression, anxiety, or any other mental disorder who disseminates a message of hope and support.
+In the area of mental health, key advocacy priorities include improved access to services and benefits & supports for people living with mental illness, and most commonly are directed towards government and decision-makers.

 What does the Schizophrenia Society of Canada advocate for?